JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/saves.md

 **Wolfram**: _"If we run to the opposite side, does it look like we can make it safely?"_

 **Warden**: _"You and Lucius are the farthest ahead and likely the least at risk.
-But Freya is last and will need to make a DEX save to arrive there safely."_
+But Freya is last and will need to make a AGL save to arrive there safely."_

 **Freya**: _"You just had to take the lead, didn't you, Wolfie?
 I have a rope.
 Do I have time to toss it to one of the others?"_